 Streets with less than 4,000 vehicles per day will be lowered to 25 mph and streets with greater than 4,000 vehicles per day will be lowered to 30 mph.

 The resident that initially reaches out to city staff kicks off a ballot process for all the properties along the street.
 City staff will generate and mail ballots to all properties that have property touching the street requesting the speed limit reduction, not just those that have an address on the street itself.
 Of the residents along the street that choose to participate, a majority of 50% + 1 needs to be in favor of the speed limit reduction.
 Once the ballot period closes, staff will present the request to City Council

 If approved, the new speed limit will be posted along the street within seven days.

 Multiway Stop Control Evaluations

-- Volumes of traffic (cars, bikes & pedestrians) entering the intersection on each approach
+- Volumes of traffic (cars, bikes, and pedestrians) entering the intersection on each approach;

-- The number of accidents that have occurred within the last year at the intersection
+- The number of crashes that have occurred within the last year at the intersection; and,

-- The adequacy of the sight distance for each leg of the intersection.
+- The sight distance for each approach at the intersection

 Schedule of Traffic and Parking Regulation

 To review the existing traffic and parking regulations, please use the link below.